mwillumz/RGreenplum/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, or NOTEs.

+There were two warnings about 'dbQuoteLiteral' conflict between DBI and RPostgres imports.
+This is a new warning introduced in a recent version of these packages.